h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/upload_custom_metric.rst

 ``upload_custom_metric``
 ------------------------

-- Available in: GBM, DRF, GLM
+- Available in: GBM, DRF
 - Hyperparameter: no

 Description